owocki/adblock-to-bitcoin/wordpress-plugin/readme.txt

 === Plugin Name ===
 Contributors: owocki
 Donate link: http://github.com/owocki
-Tags: adblock, bitcoin, monetization
-Requires at least: 4.4
+Tags: blocked ads, adblock, bitcoin, monetization Requires at least: 4.4
 Tested up to: 4.4
 Stable tag: 4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.
+Block Ads to Bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.

 == Description ==

-adblock-to-bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.
+Block Ads to Bitcoin is a wordpress blocks that allows publishers to monetize unused adspace when adblockers are on.
 It turns ads into bitcoin donation solicitations when adblockers are enabled.

 * Supports 4 ad sizes natively
 * Allows customized suggested donation amounts.